astralfields/dotfiles/README.md

 - terminal emulator with 256 colors and Unicode support (configs provided for termite and rxvt-unicode)
 - compton

-I use i3-gaps' "next" branch and am not sure if you actually need it, perhaps the stable branch works too?
+I use the i3-gaps "next" branch but I'm not sure if you actually need it, perhaps the stable branch works too?

 ## Other software you may want